Jump to a specific page - are you interested in:

 Preparing for the Contractor’s Exam

 We provide courses on most exams offered in Iowa.
 Any class that you purchase will come with pre-recorded lectures.
 You can review these helpful study tools as often as you like up until your exam date.
 They help you pace yourself so that you can adequately absorb all of the information you’ll need to know.
-All of these pre-recorded materials also come with practice questions and highlighting instructions to help every student learn at their own pace.
+These pre-recorded materials also come with practice questions and highlight instructions to help every student learn at their own pace.

 Our team also offers reference manuals and texts for soon-to-be contractors in Iowa.
 We sell these official materials on our website so that you can use them on your open-book exams.
 Whenever you order a book bundle, we do our best to ship it out within one to two business days.
 This way, you can complete the licensing process as soon as possible and get out into the work field!

 We can provide you with pre-highlighted and pre-tabbed books and manuals to save you valuable time and effort as you study.
-For every Iowa ICC exam, we have book bundles to equip you for any question that shows up on your exam!
+We have book bundles for every Iowa ICC exam to equip you for any question that shows up on your exam!